mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 * Start up a Jekyll server with --watch disabled and loading a dev friendly _config.yml file to use a dev Disqus account, disables Google Analytics
 * I don't use --incremental or --watch because my site is much too large and takes a minute or 2 to build.
 Manually execute `bundle exec jekyll build` or a rake task to update locally and check my changes.
 * When everything looks to my liking locally I deploy to Media Temple using rsync.
 Only files that have changed make the trip which is so much faster than the days of manually FTPing over the entirety of my _site folder.
-* This rsync step is handled through another rake task which notifies Pingomatic, Google, and Bing that my site has updated and to check out the new sitemap.xml and atom.xml feed.
+* This rsync step is handled through another rake task which notifies Ping-O-Matic, Google, and Bing that my site has updated and to check out the new sitemap.xml and atom.xml feed.

 ## Introduced Complexities